 Context: What we are planning to do: What is its intended outcome?
 Who will do it?
 Will additional resources be required?
 When will it happen?
 How will we recognise success?
-How does this meet the General Duty? plan in partnership with OHAC. outcome. roquiou. success.
-General Daty.
+How does this meet the General Duty? partnership with OHAC.
 Evidence suggests that the provision of wheelchair accessible taxis is limited in Orkney.
 Consult with (1) taxi and private hire car operators and (2) the public to identify any unmet need in relation to wheelchair accessible vehicles.
 Promote list of wheelchair accessible vehicles on Council website.
 Establish baseline information.
 Ensure suitable level of provision of wheelchair accessible taxis and private hire cars for residents and tourists.
 Legal Services.
 Utilise existing resources.
 Baseline figure of wheelchair accessible taxis and private hire cars.
 Eliminate discrimination and advance equality of opportunity for: Disability.